Yasi92/Buno-Coffee/README.md

 * Gallery
     * The gallery is an important part of the website, as it is meant to draw users' attention to the place and the products.
     * Each image in the gallery can be enlarged by clicking on it and is then automatically displayed in a carousel container in sequence.
+    * Every image will be displayed on a separate level on mobile devices for responsiveness reasons.